 The Ice Age Trail Is Born

 To secure trail and segment information and maps, go to the IAT website at www.iceagetrail.org/trail-maps-guidebooks.
-Also, to follow the few segment descriptions and locations I mention below, click on this link and you will find a more detailed map of Wisconsin and the IAT.
+Also, to follow the few segment descriptions and locations I mention below, click on this link, and you will find a more detailed map of Wisconsin and the IAT.

 From there, the IAT travels west and then takes a turn northward, continuing past the far west edge of the Madison area of Wisconsin’s State Capitol.
 The 3.1-mile Madison Segment crosses the University Ridge Golf Course and a Dane County Parks prairie.

-Just north of Devils Lake, the trail segment splits into east and west branches.
-The west branch passes through the Dells of the Wisconsin River and Roche a Cri State Park both with high bluffs, and then rejoins the east trail not far from Interstate-39.
+Just north of Devil’s Lake, the trail segment splits into east and west branches.
+The west branch passes through the Dells of the Wisconsin River and Roche a Cri State Park, both with high bluffs, and then rejoins the east trail not far from Interstate-39.

 From there, the trail goes northeast into the next county before taking a sharp turn on the long stretch westward.
 In Lincoln County, you pass through the Harrison Hills Segment to find the trail’s highest elevation of 1,875 feet above sea level on Lookout Mountain.

-The final segment traverses west through farmlands and takes a southwest scenic dip to the end of the trail at Interstate State Park (Wisconsin’s first state park) on the St. Croix River that passes through glacial potholes and rock lookouts.
-The IAT Companion Guide states that “the western terminus marker is affixed to a large glacial erratic on a basalt cliff overlooking the 100-foot-deep gorge of the Dalles of the St. Croix River.”
+The final segment traverses west through farmlands and takes a southwest scenic dip to the end of the trail at Interstate State Park (Wisconsin’s first state park).
+It is on the St. Croix River, which passes through glacial potholes and rock lookouts.
+The IAT Companion Guide states that “The western terminus marker is affixed to a large glacial erratic on a basalt cliff overlooking the 100-foot-deep gorge of the Dalles of the St. Croix River.”